rsilvery/dsr_tf_for_poets/README.md

 # Image Classification using TensorFlow in the MapR Data Science Refinery

-In this demo we will take a transfer-learned model and use it to correctly label different types of flowers via image classification.
+In this demo we will take a transfer-learned model and retrain it to correctly label 5 types of flowers it hasn't encountered via image classification.
+Then we will test this with an image outside of our training set to make sure that this works.

 Model is taken from the Google Codelab tutorial [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) and has been retrained using [Inception-V3](https://www.tensorflow.org/tutorials/image_recognition) on flower photos in the data set located [here](http://download.tensorflow.org/example_images/flower_photos.tgz).
 Retraining on an M4XLarge instance takes ~45 minutes.
 In order to make reproducing this demo quick, we've also provided the retrained [model]() and [labels]() to you in the repo.